2016 NFL Comeback Player of the Year Odds

 It’s worth noting that although this achievement seems completely improbable, many sharp bettors believed that Berry would return to form.
 During the 2015 NFL offseason, Berry’s odds of winning the Comeback Player of the Year Award jumped from 20/1 to 5/1.
 He may have entered the summer with the seventh-best odds, but he actually entered Week 1 as the front-runner.

-Earlier this morning, 5Dimes posted odds for the 2016 Comeback Player of the Year with Jamaal Charles, Jordy Nelson and Le’Veon Bell (+600) listed as the co-favorites.
-Bell’s inclusion at the top of this list is fairly surprising considering that he’s expected to be suspended for the first four games of the season after violating the league’s drug-testing policy.
+Back in early August, 5Dimes posted odds for the 2016 Comeback Player of the Year with Jamaal Charles, Jordy Nelson and Le’Veon Bell (+600) listed as the co-favorites.
+Bell’s inclusion at the top of this list was fairly surprising considering that he was suspended for the first three games of the season after violating the league’s drug-testing policy.

-The table below displays the latest odds at 5Dimes and will be updated as more information becomes available.
+The table below displays the latest odds at 5Dimes and BetOnline.
+It will be updated as more information becomes available.

 One surprising omission from this list is Cowboys wide receiver Dez Bryant.
 The two-time Pro Bowler played in just nine games last year after suffering a foot injury in the season opener.
 During the 2014 campaign, Bryant hauled in 88 receptions for 1,320 yards and a franchise record 16 touchdowns.
 Assuming he’s fully healthy, Bryant is a strong contender for the Comeback Player of the Year.